paradedb/paradedb/pg_search/README.md

 CREATE EXTENSION pg_search CASCADE;
 ```

-If you are using a managed Postgres service like Amazon RDS, you will not be able to install `pg_search` until the Postgres service explicitly supports it.
+If you are using a managed Postgres service like Amazon RDS, you will not be able to install `pg_search` until the Postgres service explicitly supports it and its dependencies.

 ## Usage